 Let's start with the easy question.
-Is it possible that low level extraterrestrial life can travel to the Earth by hitch hiking on meteoroids?
+Is it possible that low level extraterrestrial life like bacteria can travel to the Earth by hitch hiking on meteoroids?
 Believe it or not this is indeed a very real hypothesis called panspermia.
 No smoking guns have been found, but there does exist at least some weak or disputed evidence for panspermia.
-A Scientific American article details research on a meteorite that fell to Earth in the 1960's in which chemicals have been found that represent the basic building blocks of life.
+This Scientific American article details research on a meteorite that fell to Earth in the 1960's in which chemicals have been found that represent the basic building blocks of life.
 The researchers claim to have proven that the chemicals were present before the meteorite landed on Earth.
-Additionally the Allen Hills 84001 meteorite found in Antarctica has been shown to have been thrown off Mars around 15 million years ago, and researchers have shown the possibility that it contains fossilised nanobacteria.
+Additionally the Allen Hills 84001 meteorite found in Antarctica has been shown to have originated on Mars around 15 million years ago, and researchers have shown the possibility that it contains fossilised nano-bacteria.
 This claim is not 100% proven.
 Further reading on this topic is available on Wikipedia.

 But that's not what most people mean when they think of extraterrestrial life visiting the Earth.
-The more popular question, which itself opens up a veritable minefield of questions, accusations and speculation is as to whether intelligent extraterrestrial life is systematically visiting the Earth for any number of benevolent or nefarious purposes.
+The more popular question, which itself opens up a veritable minefield of questions, accusations and speculation is whether intelligent extraterrestrial life is systematically visiting the Earth for any number of reasons, whether benevolent or nefarious.

 593-571BC: The bible describes several visions of the prophet Ezekiel.
 One such vision, well known in the UFO community as 'Ezekiels Wheel' is often interpreted as a sighting of flying saucers.
 Unfortunately for those of us who would like nothing better than to have confirmation that aliens are visiting the Earth, the interpretation of flying saucers requires a great deal of imagination.
 A great analysis can be found on Ancient Aliens Debunked.

 329BC: Sources across the internet say that Alexander The Great had UFO encounters, and that they have been chronicled in historical texts.
-However, you only need to dig a little further to find that there are no existing copies of these supposed historical texts, and the the whole episode seems to have been manufactured in modern times.
-Even if it had been chronicled, and I have seen no evidence to support this, it would still not be proof of anything other than something that Alexander couldn't identify.
+However, you only need to dig a little further to find that there are no existing copies of these supposed historical texts, and that the whole episode seems to have been manufactured in modern times.
+Even if it had been chronicled, and there is no evidence to support this, it would still not be proof of anything other than something that Alexander couldn't identify.
 Some lively discussion can be found on Project Avalon.

 1561.
 An alleged UFO battle over Nuremberg Germany.
 The original source of this story appears to be a 16th century woodcut.
 These woodcuts were an early version of a news article.
 Their purpose was to record events, tell stories and most likely to sway popular opinion on various matters.
 UFO enthusiasts see this particular woodcut as irrefutable proof of a 16th century battle between flying craft.
 The truth is more likely to be that it's either a fanciful story about religious rivalry, a recording of unusual (but not unheard of) atmospheric phenomena or a combination of these.

 1676.
 Edmund Halley saw a UFO, or did he?
 This is another example that appears to be just a modern manufactured event.
 I found 14 sites referencing this on the internet.
-Each site told the same story.
-None of them provided a valid source for the story.
+Each site told the same story and none of them provided a valid source.
 Several of the sites linked to each other as the source, and two of them linked to a site that was a simply an advertisement for hotels.

 1930's.
-There is a photo of an alleged alien taken in Alaska in the 1930's by an anonymous photographer.
+There is a photo alleged to have been taken in Alaska of an alien in the 1930's by an anonymous photographer.
 This photo surfaced around 2009 and can be viewed on many websites including Cool Interesting Stuff.
 Once again though, the authenticity of this photo is dubious and it does not contain a clear image that could undoubtedly be recognised as an alien.
 It actually looks more like a child’s toy staged for the photograph.

-1947 Pilot Kenneth Arnold saw something from his cockpit that he described as "like saucers skipping over water".
+1947 Pilot Kenneth Arnold saw something from his cockpit that he described as moving "like saucers skipping over water".
 This was the beginning of the term flying saucer.
-We emphasise here that he "saw something".
+We emphasise here that he probably did see something.
 We have no reason to doubt that.
 But is it any more likely that he saw alien craft, or that he saw something more mundane that looked unusual?
 Kenneth Arnold clarified his comment later, saying that the objects did not look like saucers, but they moved like saucers skipping.

 The problem with eyewitness reports is that they are very unreliable.
 In most cases there is no doubt that the eyewitness saw "something unusual", but exactly what they saw can not be verified.
 Because it can not be verified, there is no reason to assign the phenomena with being extraterrestrial in origin.

-These are just some of the well known cases, and all involve the weakest possible 'evidence'.
-Nobody has any undisputed hard evidence that intelligent extraterrestrials are visiting the Earth.
-All the evidence is eyewitness, disputed or unverified.
-There is an abundance of reports, but nobody really knows the root cause for any of these reports.
 We would love to know that interstellar travel is possible, and it would be fantastic to learn that intelligent extraterrestrials are visiting us, so long as they aren't here to kill or enslave us, but until real evidence surfaces we have to apply a measure of scepticism to all reports.

 In recent times interest in the possibility of extraterrestrial visitors to the Earth has hit an all time high.
-Fueling the interest has been a multitude of books, followed by movies, followed by television shows and more recently still, the internet.
+Fuelling the interest has been a multitude of books, followed by movies, followed by television shows and more recently still, the internet.
 Now almost everyone has first hand access to the reports and videos that abound.
 The problem is that not one of these reports or videos undisputedly proves the existence of extraterrestrial visitors.
 If you can provide us with one we will gladly publish it here.
 Such a video or report that undeniably presents proof of extraterrestrials would be all over the National News media everywhere on the planet.
 Forget the conspiracy theories about an unimaginably huge cover up, if real proof ever becomes available it won't be sequestered to the dark corners of the internet.
 It will be big news everywhere.
-Some people "want to believe", and will continue to believe despite the lack of hard evidence, but nearly everybody "wants to know".
+Some people "want to believe", and will continue to believe despite the lack of hard evidence, but nearly everybody on the planet really "wants to know".

 Given that intelligent extraterrestrial life probably does exist, the real question is whether they could ever visit us.

-Based on the evidence our opinion of the likelihood of space aliens or inter-dimensional beings visiting the Earth is next to nil.
+Based on the available evidence, our opinion of the likelihood of space aliens or inter-dimensional beings visiting the Earth is next to nil.
 I only say 'next to nil' because it is impossible for anyone to prove that they aren't.
-You can't prove a negative (despite what Steven D Hales thinks).
+You can't prove a negative.

-There is definitely a lot of this vague UFO, flying saucer and alien visitation 'evidence', but good hard evidence is not merely difficult to find, but rather impossible to find.
-So much of the 'evidence' presented can be proven incorrect or even manufactured that it becomes difficult to believe that any of it is valid.
-Believers in alien visitation will often state that "with so much evidence some of it has to be true" however I would counter that with so much incorrect, mistaken, manufactured and disproven evidence there is a very good chance that none of it is true.
-This position is strengthened even more by the fact that not a single piece of verifiable evidence has surfaced from the mountain with which we are presented.
+There is definitely a lot of vague flying saucer and alien visitation 'evidence' available, but good hard evidence is impossible to find.
+So much 'evidence' can be proven flawed or manufactured that it becomes difficult to believe that any of it is valid.
+Believers in alien visitation will often state that "with so much evidence some of it has to be true" however I would counter that with so much incorrect, flawed, manufactured and disproved evidence there is a very good chance that none of it is true.
+Not a single piece of verifiable evidence has surfaced from the mountain with which we are presented.